 Palabra Pura promotes literary expression in more than one tongue through a bilingual poetry reading featuring Chicano and Latino artists.
 With an aim to foster dialogue through literature in Chicago and beyond, these evenings pair local poets and visiting writers, and feature open mics to encourage the interaction of diverse voices, ideas, and aesthetics.
-The readings are generally held the third Wednesday of every other month (except August and December).
+The readings are generally held the third Wednesday of the month four times a year.

 Palabra Pura se enfoca en la expresion literaria en varios idiomas a traves de una serie de lecturas bilingues con artistas Chicanos y Latinos.
 Nuestra meta es promover el dialogo a traves de la literatura en Chicago y mas alla.
 Con este fin, cado lectura combina un poeta local con uno invitado, ademas de un open mic para cultivar la interaccion de voces, ideas y esteticas diversas.
 Las lecturas se ofrecen el tercer miercoles del mes cuatro veces al año.